Econtech/-Econometric-textbook-stata-replication/README.md

 ### Dataset

-Please download dataset from [Boston college](http://fmwww.bc.edu/ec-p/data/wooldridge/datasets.list.html) and save them into your stata working directory, then whenever you want to use the data, just type `use dataset_name`, such as `use WAGE1`
+Please download dataset from [Boston college](http://fmwww.bc.edu/ec-p/data/wooldridge/datasets.list.html) and save them into your stata working directory, to find your stata working directory, please type `pwd` in stata.

+Then whenever you want to use the data, just type `use dataset_name`, such as `use WAGE1`

-Or else, you can install `bcuse` command in stata using `ssc install bcuse` Then you can use the dataset directly from the website above such as `bcuse WAGE1`.
+Or else, you can install `bcuse` command in stata using `ssc install bcuse`

+Then you can use the dataset directly from the website above such as `bcuse WAGE1`.
 For more details, please see `help bcuse`

 ### Replication files for each chapter